Generalized virial theorem for contact Hamiltonian systems: Conclusions

 \section{Conclusions}

-In this paper, we studied the generalized virial theorem for contact Hamiltonian dynamics and discussed various examples including mechanical systems with dissipation, a feature which was absent in the earlier treatments performed on symplectic manifolds \cite{virial1,virial2}.
-Although the result comes out to be distinct from that obtained earlier, it is found to give consistent results for mechanical systems.
-It also follows that if the contact Hamiltonian is independent of \(s\), i.e. \(\xi(h) = 0\), then the generalized virial theorem obtained here reduces to that for a symplectic Hamiltonian system, where the phase space is a codimension one symplectic submanifold of the contact manifold we started with.
-Subsequently, we studied the generalized virial theorem for a contact Lagrangian system where a regular Lagrangian \(L:TQ \times \Re \rightarrow \Re\) leads to a contact form on \(TQ \times \Re\).
-Two mechanical examples: particle moving under linear dissipation as well as under quadratic drag were discussed. \\
+In this paper, we studied the generalized virial theorem for contact Hamiltonian dynamics and discussed various examples including mechanical systems with dissipation.
+Although the result comes out to be distinct from that obtained earlier specific to symplectic Hamiltonian vector fields, it is found to give consistent results for mechanical systems.
+It also follows that if the contact Hamiltonian is independent of $s$, i.e. $\xi(h) = 0$, then the generalized virial theorem obtained here reduces to that for a symplectic Hamiltonian system \cite{virial1,virial2,virial3,virial4}, where the phase space is a codimension one symplectic submanifold of the contact manifold we started with.
+Subsequently, we studied the generalized virial theorem for a contact Lagrangian system where a regular Lagrangian $L:TQ \times \mathbb{R} \rightarrow \mathbb{R}$ leads to a contact form on $TQ \times \mathbb{R}$.
+Two mechanical examples, namely particle motion under linear dissipation and motion under quadratic drag were discussed.

 There are several avenues for future developments.
-It would be nice to develop an understanding of the generalized virial theorem in the context of thermodynamics, given that contact Hamiltonian systems describe thermodynamic transformations, both reversible (see for example \cite{contactBH} and references therein) and irreversible \cite{generic1,generic2,generic4}.
+It would be nice to develop an understanding of the generalized virial theorem in the context of thermodynamics, given that contact Hamiltonian systems describe thermodynamic transformations, both reversible \cite{RT5} (see also \cite{contactBH} and references therein) and irreversible \cite{generic1,generic2,generic4}.
 Moreover, it would be interesting to study a quantum version of the generalized virial theorem specific to contact manifolds where dissipation is inbuilt.
 For instance, in \cite{CM2} the possibility of a `contact Schr\"odinger equation' was suggested which could describe certain dissipative quantum systems such as the Schr\"odinger-Langevin equation \cite{SL,SL1}.
-It would therefore be very interesting to generalize the results of this paper to quantum mechanical situations, particularly involving open systems.
+It would therefore be very interesting to generalize the results of this paper to quantum mechanical situations, particularly to those involving open systems.
 We hope such issues will be reported on, in the future.